Gifts of Cash

 For a gift of appreciated securities, a donor is entitled to an income tax deduction for the full fair market value of the securities up to 30% of adjusted gross income, with any balance carried forward up to an additional five years.
 In order for the gift to be fully deductible, the donor must have held the asset for more than one year.
 The value of the gift is the average of the high and low market prices on the date the securities are transferred to Penn.

 Designating Penn as the beneficiary of retirement assets is one of the smartest ways for donors to make a gift to Penn and bypass multiple levels of taxation.
-First, qualified retirement savings are generally subject to federal income tax as they are withdrawn from the plan.
-Second, failure to take the required minimum distribution after age 70 1/2 results in a 50% tax on the undistributed amount.
-Third, at death, any remaining account balance is included in the calculation of the gross estate and may be subject to both income and estate taxes.
-Fourth, a generation-skipping tax may apply to substantial account balances that pass to grandchildren or to other remote generations.
+Qualified retirement savings are generally subject to federal income tax as they are withdrawn from the plan.
+Failure to take the required minimum distribution after age 70 1/2 results in a 50% tax on the undistributed amount.
+At death, any remaining account balance is included in the calculation of the gross estate and may be subject to both income and estate taxes.
+Lastly, a generation-skipping tax may apply to substantial account balances that pass to grandchildren or to other remote generations.
 These taxes can consume up to 75% of the retirement assets.

 There are a number of ways to structure a gift of real estate, each with its own advantages.
 For example, some gifts may be set up to provide an income stream.
 Real estate gifts can be made in the form of undeveloped property, a personal residence or farm, rental property, or commercial property.
 The owner of the property may be entitled to an income tax deduction based on the appraised value of the property.

 The donor must submit a copy of a qualified appraisal with his/her income tax return for the year of the gift.
 Also, IRS Form 8283 must be submitted and signed by Penn acknowledging receipt of the gift.
-Penn carefully examines each piece of real estate prior to its acceptance as a gift in order to ensure its usefulness to the University.
+Penn carefully evaluates each potential gift of real estate, and the many ways we can structure a gift to meet your needs, on a case by case basis.

 Artworks and other personal property may be given for the unrestricted use of the University.
 These items are reviewed for acceptance by the Curator or other appropriate Penn representative.
 The donor may be able to deduct the fair market value of the item at the time of the donation, as established by the donor’s independent appraisal.
 In order to deduct the property’s full fair market value, it must be for a use related to the educational mission of Penn and have been held by the donor for more than one year.